Flag of the European Union EU Clinical Trials Register Help

 End point description

 Event-free survival (EFS) including second primary non-breast cancer (SPNBC) is defined as the time from enrollment to the first occurrence of one of the following events: breast cancer progression; breast cancer recurrence; or death from any cause.
 It also includes SPNBC as an event (with the exception of non-melanoma skin cancers and in situ carcinoma of any site).
+The number analyzed at each landmark timepoint represents the number of participants who were remaining at risk for an event.

 End point type